rifqimd/portfolio/README.md

 # Rifqi's Data Portfolio

-Hi, my name is Rifqi, a data analyst with strong background in design & data visualization.
-I did segmentation analysis, clustering analysis, visualised data using a dashboard and currently make monthly reports on content visual performance in my current job.
-Proficient in Python, data visualisation, and SQL, as well as able to think critically in identifying patterns and trends in data sets to inform strategic planning and decision-making with high adaptability.
+Hi, my name is Rifqi, a data analyst with the ability to work well independently with minimum supervision and a strong background in design and data visualization.
+I did segmentation & clustering analysis and visualized data using a dashboard, and I currently make monthly reports on content visual performance in my current job.
+Proficient in Python, data visualization, and SQL, as well as able to critically identify patterns and trends in data sets to inform strategic planning with high adaptability.
+Currently utilizing my skills and expertise to make meaningful contributions and build a long-term career.

 Please check out my portfolio,
 Cheers!

 ---

+## Experiences

+### Kitabisa.com

+Performance Marketing Visual Designer | Full-time

+- Achieved 133.8% of gross donation value target in April 2022.
+- Developing visual ad materials based on the content team’s brief.
+- Analyzing the performance of ads using Tableau which was gathered from Facebook Ads.
+- Designing and developing landing pages using WordPress CMS for campaigns.

+### The People of Asia

+Creative Director | Full-time

+- Developing visual materials to back the company’s brand.
+- Creating logos, branding materials, and visual guidelines for company departments.
+- Creating visual storytelling through videos, motion, and graphic design.
+- In charge of developing and designing landing pages for client campaigns.

+### Culturo.id

+Creative Marketing | Intern

+- Developing and designing landing pages for client campaigns.
+- Designing publication materials for LEXUS Indonesia’s campaign.
+- Analyzing in-page SEO for client landing pages.

+---

+# Skills

 ## Data Visualization (Tableau)